rel-isma/rel-isma/README.md

 Skills: C / Linux

-- 🔭 I’m currently working on push_swap
+- 🔭 I’m currently working on minishell
 - 📫 How to reach me: relismaiyly@gmail.com